ShayneEvans/surfle-showcase/README.md

 https://github.com/ShayneEvans/surfle-showcase/assets/70344759/c610f063-f751-4df8-a6ae-994be6c81e76

-The above video showcases the autocomplete feature in the input box.
+The above video showcases the autocomplete feature in the input box and what happens when the user clicks the 'Submit' button.
+Once the submit button is pressed if the guess is wrong the next hint will be shown (this can be seen above the input box when the 2 becomes highlighted going from hint image 1 to 2) as well as the incorrect guess below the input box.
+If the user enters the correct surf map the following image will be shown:

 <p align="center">
   <img src="https://github.com/ShayneEvans/surfle-showcase/blob/main/screenshots/end-game.png?raw=true" alt="Surfle End Game"/>